This Code applies to:

 Workers shall not be subject to forced, prison, bonded, indentured, slave, trafficked or compulsory labour in any form.
 This includes any form of child labour.

 Workers shall be treated in accordance with all applicable national laws and regulations at all times.
-This extends to local or national government policies including any relating to a pandemic outbreak which may include social distancing and the payment of statutory sick pay to workers who are having to isolate.
+This extends to local or national government policies including health and safety laws, any relating to a pandemic outbreak which may include social distancing and the payment of statutory sick pay to workers who are having to isolate.

 Workers must have the right to terminate their employment freely, as appropriate, following a reasonable period of notice in accordance with applicable laws and collective agreements and without the imposition of any improper penalties.